Bala46361/Test2/README.md

 	MediaType : JSON
 	EndPoint : http://localhost:8080/books/getAllBooks

-calculateTotalBooksPrice() Service - This is POST Service where we can send our purchase order details and the response will be received with the total price and discounted price details for our purchase
+calculateTotalBooksPrice() Service - This is POST Service where we can send our book request details and the response will be received with the total price and discounted price details for our purchase request
 	HttpMethod : POST
 	MediaType : JSON
 	EndPoint : http://localhost:8080/books/calculateTotalPrice

 The sample request for this calculateTotalPrice is available under `exampleRequests/validRequest.json`, at the root of the project.

 ```
 ## Packaging the application